dfinity/portal/style-guide.md

 - Avoid informal, personal thoughts or otherwise unnecessary language within the developer docs.
 A few examples of this might be:
     - Referring to the default configuration as the 'boring default configuration'.
     - Making a joke within the document, then using parentheses to acknowledge the joke such as "(Get it? heh)".

     - Avoid speaking directly to the reader, unless within a tutorial that is designed to be an interactive, onboarding experience.

     For example, avoid the following:
     - "Get it? heh."
     - "Take a deep dive."
     - "Go down the rabbit hole."
     - "Dig in."

-    Where as, the following are acceptable in certain contexts:
+    Whereas, the following are acceptable in certain contexts:
     - "Ready to get started?
 Let's go!"
     - "Here is a checklist of the things you will need to consider:"